 The PCEP is a core capacity project.
 The core capacity completion objective will be satisfied when the JPB operates a total of fourteen (14) seven-car trainsets in electrified service.
-The critical path of the project currently runs through the design, installation, and integrated testing of the signal system.
-Lower than desired productivity on the OCS has the potential to move that activity onto the critical path.
-BBII is mobilizing additional personnel and equipment to mitigate this problem.
+The critical path of the project has changed and now runs through completion of the OCS as a result of lower than required productivity as noted last month.
+BBII has mobilized additional personnel, is adding work crews, and is bringing equipment from the UK to mitigate this problem.